 Since then, Amazon hasn’t looked back, growing to be one of the most influential companies in the world today.
-What started as an online bookstore has since grown into massive corporation with a hand in almost everything.
+What started as an online bookstore has since grown into a massive corporation with a hand in almost everything.
 From grocery shopping to cutting-edge technology, Amazon now provides everything from A to Z. It’s only fitting then that the company should have a logo that conveys this exact message.

 Design Elements of the Amazon Logo

 The third and seemingly final design of the Amazon logo features a couple of really creative elements.
 The first of these is where the arrow underneath the logo starts and stops.
 Beginning at the “A” in “Amazon” and ending at the “Z”, this design element of the Amazon logo is meant to portray the message that Amazon sells everything from “A” to “Z”.
-At the time Amazon adopted this new logo the company had already moved well past its days of just being a bookstore and were already offering a wide range of products.
+At the time Amazon adopted this new logo, the company had already moved well past its days of just being a bookstore and were already offering a wide range of products.
 Along with this, the vision of all Amazon would eventually be involved in was undoubtedly already inside the mind of Jeff Bezos when he introduced this new logo.
-By having the arrow in the logo stretch from “A” to “Z”, Amazon is able to convey to their customers that the company can meet their every need.
+By having the arrow in the logo stretch from “A” to “Z”, Amazon is able to convey to its customers that the company can meet their every need.

 The design of the arrow in the Amazon logo actually serves a double purpose, though, in that it is also made to look like a smile.
 When combined with the rest of the design, the entire logo bares a very subtle resemblance to a face.
 Research has shown that humans have incredible facial recognition and has also shown that we place a lot of trust in a smiling face.
 By designing their logo to look like a smiling face, Amazon is able to convey that they are a trustworthy, friendly company.